 It only takes one bad incident to potentially damage your company’s reputation beyond repair.

-Once a client signs an estate sale client, you are required to insure the home and the contents before the estate sale begins.
+Once a client signs an estate sale contract, you are required to insure the home and the contents before the estate sale begins.

 Here are some typical security and safety concerns most estate sale pros have and how you can best avoid them in order to protect yourself and your client: